daily fantasy sports articles

 One thing you can do in DFS that isn't recommended in SuperCoach is stacking your side full of players from a dominant team.

 For example?
-If Richmond is coming up against Gold Coast on the weekend, why not pick a bunch of Tigers?
+If the Giants is coming up against Gold Coast on the weekend, why not pick a bunch of Giants?

 In SuperCoach balance is important, in DFS it ain't.
 Go hard with the heavy hitters and reap the rewards.